OpenCppCoverage/OpenCppCoveragePlugin/README.md

 ### Compilation

-Visual Studio 2015 Update 2 is required.
-If Visual Studio 2013 is not also installed, you must run *VS2015-only.bat* before loading the solution.
+Visual Studio 2017 is required.
+You have 2 Visual Studio solution files:
+* CppCoveragePlugin.sln: Require only Visual Studio 2017.
+* CppCoveragePluginVS2013.sln: Require Visual Studio 2017 and Visual Studio 2013.

 You should install the latest version of [OpenCppCoverage](https://opencppcoverage.codeplex.com/releases):
 * *OpenCppCoverageSetup-x64-X.X.X.exe*: into *VSPackage\OpenCppCoverage-x64*